Locations:

 Food dye

-A less organic force — green food dye — also could be behind a Hulk-like hue on a #2, suggests Dr. Lee.
+A less organic force — green food dye — could also be behind a Hulk-like hue on a No. 2, suggests Dr. Lee.
 (Consider this a consequence of eating a St. Patrick’s Day cupcake with unnaturally bright green frosting.)

 Blue or purple food dyes also may turn your output a bit greenish as your digestive juices mix with the color additives.